d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-Simulation.md

 \vspace{0.8in}

-5. Do you expect the null value to be in the 99\% confidence interval?
+5. Do you expect the null value to be in a 99\% confidence interval?
 Explain your answer.

 \vspace{0.8in}

 #### Use statistical analysis methods to draw inferences from the data {-}

 6. Write the parameter of interest in context of the study.
 Use proper notation.

 \vspace{1in}